Kunal-Singh-Rajpurohit/Flappy-Bird-Game/README.md

 The game will start when we will press either the spacebar or up key.
 It will exit if we press either the escape key or down key.

+The prerequisite of this project is the basic knowledge of python:

+   ●	Game Loop =  While loop / Infinite loop in which we repeat the sprites(Images)  to display image on the screen i.e we will blit the image at 32 FPS.

+   ●	Events = We will accept the event from the user.

+   ●	Sprites = This are the Images we will be using.

+   ●	 Sound = We will be different sounds for different events.

+Open basis(images/sound) files in VS code or other editor.

+Use pip install pygame in terminal bar to install pygame

+Installed the latest version of pygame

+Read the pygame documentation.

+Make the necessary imports

+Go ahead and code.